Press & media kit

 Founder & CEO, MarginArc.
 Title for attribution: Matt Rothberg, Founder, MarginArc.
 High-resolution headshot available to credentialed media on request.

-Matt Rothberg is the founder of MarginArc, a boutique AI consultancy that automates the back-office of legacy, owner-operated businesses — and underwrites the result like a deal.
-A former Cisco systems engineer with a Columbia MBA, he is an investor-operator at Montrose Legacy Partners, and built MarginArc's first AI product solo.
+Matt Rothberg is the founder of MarginArc, a boutique AI consultancy that automates the back-office of legacy, owner-operated businesses — wholesale distributors first — and stands behind the result.
+At World Wide Technology he discovered and stood up a custom AI consulting practice; a Columbia MBA, Honors, he built MarginArc's prior machine-learning pricing product solo.

-Matt Rothberg is the founder of MarginArc, a boutique AI consultancy that automates the manual back-office work legacy businesses retype all day — and underwrites the savings like a deal, not a demo.
+Matt Rothberg is the founder of MarginArc, a boutique AI consultancy that automates the manual back-office work legacy businesses retype all day — and stands behind the savings with real numbers, not a demo.
 MarginArc serves wholesale distributors first and independent insurance agencies second, reselling proven automation engines and owning the high-value layer: the data-readiness diagnostic, the financial model, the ERP and agency-system integration, and the change management.

 Numbers you can cite —